jsheroes/website/src/content/speakers/siddharth-kshetrapal.md

   }
 ---

-Siddharth loves thinking about components, he works on the design infrastructure team at GitHub and works on @uidevtools on the side
+Siddharth loves thinking about components, he works on the design engineering team at GitHub